Make Your Own Veggie Plate

 1/4 teaspoon salt

-In a quart mason jar with a lid add the carrot match, garlic, olive oil and onion.
-Add the other ingredients in a small saucepan and heat to mix the ingredients and then pour over the carrot mixture.
-Let sit at least an hour to let the vegetables marinate and let the vinegar mixture cool.
+Add the carrot match, garlic, olive oil, and onion to a quart mason jar with a lid.
+Add the other ingredients to a small saucepan and heat to mix, then pour over the carrot mixture.
+Let sit for at least an hour to marinate the vegetables, and let the vinegar mixture cool.
 Refrigerate the jar of leftovers and use within a week or two.

 Roasted Cauliflower

-1 small head cauliflower, cut into bite sized pieces
+One small head of cauliflower, cut into bite-sized pieces

 1/2 teaspoon smoked paprika